hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 not allow us to simulate the *fitting together* itself, since this likely requires. -->

-True heterophenomenology, knowing "what it is like" to be a bat, would not only consist in researching the component abilities and marks.
+Thus, true heterophenomenology, knowing "what it is like" to be a bat, would not only consist in researching the bat's exotic sensory modalities, available environmental marks, and so on.
-To know how, you would have to be *immersed* in a bat-like environment, obliged to use bat-like interfaces and environmental marks to solve bat-like problems, in real time, in a coordinated fashion, for a suitably long period of time.
+To know "how", you would have to be *immersed* in a bat-like environment and obliged to use bat-like interfaces and marks to solve bat-like problems, in real time, in a coordinated fashion, for a suitably long period of time.
+(I think "bat-like" is good enough to reproduce the *functional* aspect of this gestalt; to adopt the functionalist motto, we simply want to reproduce the relationships between outputs and inputs, and analogues will do if they mirror these relationships.)
-This is precisely the way that humans adapt to different languages and cultures!
+We can think of this as a recipe for producing *fluency* in being a bat, and of course, immersion is precisely the way that humans become fluent in other languages and cultures, I suspect for the same functionalist reasons.
-If this immersed "driving experience" cannot be arranged, then I think we have a well-grounded, empirical claim of incommensurability.
+But if it is impossible to find a suitable ensemble of "bat-like" elements for the immersion, either because the modalities are too weird, or the parts too difficult for our brain to operate synchronously, I would say we have an empirically grounded claim of cognitive incommensurability.

+#### Hive minds and qualia

 There is no reason for this functional gestalt to be confined to individual organisms.
 There is a functional gestalt, a "how", to being